mlcommons/mobile_app_open/mobile_back_litert/README.md

   | diffusion model | 1494.0 | 977.0 | 331.8 |
   | decoder | 7702.3 | 2000.5 | 463.1 |

+  Those CPU figures are 2.2.0's CPU path and do not carry back to 2.1.5: measured end to end there, one 20-step image on CPU takes 43.84 s with the published models against 43.22 s with the rewritten ones, which is noise.
+  The rewrite is worth adopting only together with the version bump.

   **Two things still block shipping this.** The rewritten models have to be hosted before the settings can point at them, and LiteRT 2.1.5 -- the version this backend pins -- cannot run the rewritten diffusion model anyway: its